roffel/dumpert-mcp/README.md

 # DumpertMCP

-DumpertMCP is a .NET 8.0 console application for interacting with the Dumpert.nl API.
+DumpertMCP is a .NET 8.0 powered Model Context Protocol Server for interacting with the Dumpert.nl API.
 It allows you to fetch the latest videos, comments, soundboard items, and more from Dumpert, a popular Dutch video-sharing platform.

 ## Features
 - Get Kudotoppers